Preteen Sunday School Lesson: Shine the Light on Halloween

-Use this fun and creative lesson around Halloween to help shine the light on Halloween in your preteen Sunday school classes.
+Use this fun and creative lesson around Halloween to help shine the light in your preteen Sunday school classes.
 Find more great Sunday school lessons to help kids grow in their faith.

 Preteen Sunday School Lesson: Halloween